Dizzy611/SchalterVox/README.md

 # SchalterVox
 A (WORKING, but horribly unfinished) media player for the Nintendo Switch

+# What can it do?
+It can currently play a single Ogg Vorbis file from the "oggs" directory (so e.g. `/switch/schaltervox/oggs/myogg.ogg`, which has to be 2 channels at 48000Hz (resampling is in the works but I've had some crash issues with libsamplerate).

 # Known Bugs
 * Occasionally freezes during OGG load.